scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 - Create a channel
 - Create a bridge between the endpoint and the channel
 - Subscribe the script(s) to the channel
-- Read the incoming messages
+- Read the incoming messages in the subscriber script

 For the sake of the example, we will use a free [online mqtt test broker](https://test.mosquitto.org/).
 You can replace it with any other mqtt broker you have access to.